parsampsh/adminx/doc/03_frontend_layout_customization.md

 # Frontend Layout Customization
-You can customize adminx frontend **Base Layout view**.
+You can customize Adminx frontend **Base Layout view**.
 The default view as layout is `adminx.layouts.default`.

 To customize it, you can use `set_layout` method: